-There are many ways to deal with our physical and mental issues that don’t involve pumping our bodies full of synthetic chemicals.
-You can attempt stress relieving exercises, massage, yoga, reflexology, meditation, and gentle cardiovascular exercise.
+There are many ways to deal with physical and mental issues that don’t involve pumping the bodies full of synthetic chemicals.
+You can attempt stress-relieving exercises, massage, yoga, reflexology, meditation, and gentle cardiovascular exercise for good mental and physical health.
 Don’t forget to incorporate a balanced diet consisting of veggies, fruits, whole grains, nuts and seeds.
 Especially remember to stay hydrated with about 3-4 litres of water per day.

 As someone concerned about the well-being of their baby, you certainly don’t want to add things to your body that might cause harm.
-Stopping the OTC medicines you’ve been using for years might not be entirely easy, but it is strictly recommended you avoid them for at least the first trimester of pregnancy, as this is when the baby’s organs develop.
+Stopping the OTC medicines that you’ve relied on for years will not be easy, but it is strictly recommended you avoid them for at least the first trimester of pregnancy, as this is when the baby’s organs develop.
+As soon as you are on some prophylactic drugs, you should consult your doctor about the medicines you were taking and ask for some alternatives.
 Over the next two trimesters, you can start incorporating a few of them back into your regimen, but always under your doctor’s guidance.

 Disclaimer: This article outlines the general guidelines to be followed when taking medications during pregnancy, and is not a substitute for advice from a medical practitioner.
 Please consult your doctor for specific advice.